The Vermont Statutes Online

 (d) Program requirements applicable to grants and forgivable loans.

-(1) A grant or loan shall not exceed $50,000.00 per unit.
-In determining the amount of a grant or loan, a housing organization shall consider the number of bedrooms in the unit and whether the unit is being rehabilitated or newly created.
+(B) In determining the amount of a grant or loan, a housing organization shall consider the number of bedrooms in the unit, whether the unit is being rehabilitated or newly created, whether the project includes accessibility improvements, and whether the unit is being converted from nonresidential to residential purposes.

 (2) A landlord shall contribute matching funds or in-kind services that equal or exceed 20 percent of the value of the grant or loan.